 Just because it may seem like a run-of-the-mill story, doesn’t mean that reporters have to treat it as such.
 I’ve learned to dig for a different angle of a story.
 The reporter isn’t necessarily changing the story, simply finding a unique viewpoint to share.

-It’s our job to find a way to bring the person to the story.
+As storytellers, it’s our job to find a way to bring the audience to the story.
 These are the stories that people often remember.

 Today I worked with David Schechter on how the recent rainfall is affecting travelers at DFW International Airport.
 We were doing a story on a woman whose husband was stranded in California after what was supposed to be an overnight business trip.
 He didn’t pack a suitcase, extra clothes, or anything for that matter.